 Undoubtedly the displays on Apple’s iPad, iPad Mini and iPhone are among the best you will find on portable devices.
 But they are expensive.
 And the iPhone, like most smart phones, while light and easily portable, has a screen that is very small for viewing walking routes and maps.
 The iPad’s screen displays our pdfs superbly, but you are hardly going to carry an expensive and relatively heavy iPad on a walk.
 Moreover, both devices are not at their best in full daylight, much less in bright sunshine.
 Most e-readers are visible in sunlight but are black and white only, so not ideal for viewing maps.
 The full colour Kindle Fire and other colour devices, like the iPad mini, are not at their best in daylight out of doors, though – if you can find some shade – combine light weight with a colour screen that is ideal for viewing maps.

 In the end, most of our users prefer to carry printed books on a walk, using pdf versions on-screen for convenient armchair browsing of possible destinations and planning walks in advance of a holiday.
-For armchair viewing our choice would be the Kindle Fire or Kindle Fire HD, which reproduces our pdf versions superbly.

 HOW TO DOWNLOAD